 Many birthday boys or girls might have a younger sibling, relative, or friend that may get a bit too excited about participating and begin to wander.
 A best practice is to have younger audience members sit with an adult to alleviate any tripping hazards and allow for the rest of the audience to enjoy the show!

 While your playroom or toy chest may not be too far from the performance area, it is important to put away all toys before the show begins.
 This allows the children to have their hands (and minds) free of anything that could keep them from actively participating.
 On that note, any party favors relative to your theme (hats, wands, etc.) should be distributed after the show has concluded.

 What’s a great party without some music?
-We all love music – and you may have even hired a DJ to provide some great tunes to complement your event – but it’s important that when the show is about to begin, you briefly hit the “pause” button to get everyone dialed in.
+We all love music – and you may have even hired a DJ to provide some sick beats to complement your event – but it’s important that when the show is about to begin, you briefly hit the “pause” button to get everyone dialed in.
 Don’t worry, though, you can kick the volume back up once the show has concluded to keep the party going!

 Let’s be honest with each other, we live in Texas…and we Texans LOVE it when the “big game” is on; that being said, when it comes time for the Kyle Kazoo Show to start, the big game has to go into an unofficial official’s timeout…but only until the show is over!
 If all else fails, it’s always a good idea to try and schedule the show BEFORE kickoff/tipoff/first pitch, etc.

 We all have that one friend who loves being “fashionably late” to the party.
 With that in mind, it’s always a good idea to schedule the Kyle Kazoo Show at least 30-60 minutes after guests are told to arrive.
 This way you alleviate the possibility of any latecomers interrupting the show!